Loading

 In a surprise to pretty much everyone, Outlook is the best Apple Mail alternative for Mac users.
 Seriously.

 Outlook has been on Zapier's best apps list for a few years now because it's modern, feature-packed, and just works really well—but since it required a pricey Microsoft 365 subscription, it wasn't for everyone.
-Then, this year, as some of our old favorites like Airmail doubled down on subscription plans, Microsoft went and made it free.
+Then, last year, as some of our old favorites like Airmail doubled down on subscription plans, Microsoft went and made it free.
 You can get it right now in the App Store.

 So, who's Outlook for?
 Despite lots of improvements, Apple Mail is still a relatively basic email app.
 If you're looking for deep calendar integrations, custom templates, and even separate personal and work profiles that fully support Mac features like Siri shortcuts and Focus Features, then Outlook is the app for you.